 Long Division Math Activities

-Long division worksheets are practice exercises that let your students work out several different long division problems.
-The most common type is a simple worksheet with 15 – 20 long division problems with space to show their work.
-They can come in many forms, with some of them being simple and others being more complicated.
-These are absolutely crucial to give to your students, as they will only improve their long division skills by doing long division.
+Worksheets are pages that contain exercises that let your students practice several different long-division problems.
+The most common type contains 15–20 problems and has space to do the calculations.
+They are of different difficulty levels, with some of them being simple and others being more complicated.
+These will help students improve their skills through practice.

-Of course, long division worksheets aren’t the only way you can teach your students this concept.
+Of course, long division worksheets are not the only way you can teach your students this concept.
 There are plenty of fun games you can play in your classroom to keep things exciting and engaging with your students.
-This will also help them see that math can apply to the outside world, an idea many students struggle with.
+This will also help them see that math can be used for real life problem solving as well, which is an idea many students struggle with.

 This game is quite simple.
-First, students can create a simple spinner board using two pieces of paper, with a pencil and a paper clip.
-Then, on each paper, create a circle with 8 equal parts (like a pizza).
+First, students can create a simple spinner board using two pieces of paper, a pencil, and a paper clip.
+Then, on each piece of paper, create a circle with 8 equal parts, like a pizza.

-For the first paper, roll two die to create a two-digit number.
-Next, roll the die 8 times to create 8 different numbers that can be placed on the page.
+For the first paper, roll two dice to create a two-digit number.
+Next, roll the die eight times to create eight different numbers that can be placed on the page.
 These will be the divisors.
-If you want your students only to do easier problems, you can have them only roll one dice for each section.
+If you want your students to only do easier problems, you can have them only roll one die for each section.

-On the second paper, do the same, but roll two times for each section to produce four-digit numbers.
+On the second sheet, do the same, but roll two times for each section to produce four-digit numbers.
 These numbers will be the dividends.
-Now, place a paper clip in the center of each paper and use a pencil to hold it down.
+Now, place a paper clip in the center of each paper and use a pencil to hold it in place.
 Your students can flick the paper clip to make a DIY spinner board.
 They would spin twice to get the divisor and the dividend, then solve for the quotient.

 Long division differentiated color by number

-This is an easy game for your students to do in a relaxing way.
+This is an easy game for your students.
 You can find coloring sheets online for free.
-To play, each section of the sheet has a long division problem.
+Each section of the sheet has a long division problem.
 The quotient corresponds to a specific color.
 So, for your students to complete the page and know what colors to use, they must solve all the long division problems.
 This is an excellent activity for a day when you would like the class to be a bit more relaxed.

-Math class is one of the most challenging subjects to teach, especially since many students find it frustrating and demotivating.
-That’s why you, as the teacher, should find ways to make math as approachable as possible.
+Math is one of the most challenging subjects to teach, especially since many students find it frustrating and demotivating.
+That is why you, as a teacher, should find ways to make it as easy as possible.

-Long division is one of the basic principles that your students need to comprehend.
-Therefore, the best plan is to explain it progressively.
+Division is one of the basic principles that your students need to learn.
+Therefore, the best plan is to explain it gradually.
 Start with easy topics and slowly introduce more challenging problems.
-This way, your students don’t become overwhelmed, and you can locate comprehension issues immediately.
+This way, your students will not become overwhelmed, and you can identify where the student lacks comprehension immediately.

-Feel free to use this guide to explain long division to your students and include some of the games and long division worksheets in your class.
+Feel free to use this guide to explain the concept of division to your students and include some of the games and worksheets in your class.